top of page

 There is nothing too difficult for God to do.
 What makes things hard is us.
 When we realize to be effective in life we need to trust God and allow Him to lead us, then we will be successful in everything that we do (Genesis 18:14; Jeremiah 32:17, 27; Luke 18:27).

-In the Bible, Paul's mission and story is proof that what God wills, cannot be stopped; and although you will have challenges, you can still be successful.
+In the Bible, Paul's mission and story is proof that what God wills, cannot be stopped; and although you will have challenges, you will still be successful.

 The enemy attempted every possible method to stop Paul from accomplishing his mission, but was unsuccessful.